VarshiniPS/devops-learning/Learning/kubernetes/pv-pvc-notes.md

-# Kubernetes Persistent Volumes (PV) & Persistent Volume Claims (PVC)
+# Kubernetes Persistent Volumes (PV) and Persistent Volume Claims (PVC)

 ## Why Do We Need Persistent Storage?

-Pods are temporary.
+Pods are temporary resources in Kubernetes.

-If a Pod is deleted or recreated, any data stored inside the Pod is lost.
+If a Pod is deleted, restarted, or recreated, any data stored inside the Pod's filesystem is lost.

 Persistent storage ensures data survives Pod restarts and replacements.